 - (Yes, despite what you may have heard, from the depth of the recession until now, we have many MORE people working full-time vs. part-time jobs.
 When a recession hits, companies generally cut back on full-time workers first.
 When companies start hiring again, the number of full-time workers begins to increase.)

-Since Bush left office & Obama took office (January 2009) in seasonally adjusted numbers:
+Since Bush left office & Obama took office (January 2009) in seasonally adjusted numbers until the end of the Obama Presidency:

-How many workers were full-time or part-time when Obama was inaugurated compared to now?
+How many workers were full-time or part-time when Obama was inaugurated compared to the end of the Obama Presidency?

-- 1,993,000 FEWER people working part-time INVOLUNTARILY (because they couldn't find a full-time job.)
-About 2,823,000 more people are working part-time voluntarily.. because they WANT to work part-time... since Obama was inaugurated.
+- 2,206,000 FEWER people working part-time INVOLUNTARILY (because they couldn't find a full-time job.)
+About 2,156,000 more people are working part-time voluntarily-- because they WANT to work part-time-- since Obama was inaugurated.

 - The longest consecutive period of private-sector job increases since this number has been recorded.